Cirkit Designer Logo

 Technical Specifications

-The ATTiny85 Development Board is built around the ATtiny85 microcontroller, offering a balance of performance and simplicity.
-Below are the key technical details:
+The ATTiny85 Development Board is built to provide a balance of performance and simplicity.
+Below are its key technical details:

 Key Technical Details